aadishv/aadishv.dev/src/content/posts/background.md

 - Contributed critical bugfixes [to LemLib](https://github.com/LemLib/LemLib/pull/274) (most popular VEX motion control lib, used by hundreds of teams), and [to the RPLiDAR C++ SDK](https://github.com/Slamtec/rplidar_sdk/pull/141) (very commonly used LiDAR SDK made by Slamtec, likely used by thousands if not tens of thousands of projects).
 - Created and maintain [DishPy](https://github.com/aadishv/dishpy) (Python development tool for VEX offering a significant advantage over the VEX Micropython runtime, in competitive use by many teams). [[docs](/dishpy) [blog post](/dishpy-blog)]
 - Designed, wrote, and maintain [website](https://venice.fibn.cc/) for the [Venice open source Micropython runtime for VEX V5](https://github.com/venice-v5/).
 Active contributor to [Venice CLI](https://github.com/venice-v5/venice-cli), involving low-level serial code.
-- Wrote [several](https://aadishv.github.io/mcl/) [blog posts](https://aadishv.github.io/mcl-2x/) helping dozens of fellow competitors across the US, Canada, and even Hong Kong and Romania with advanced topics in VEX.
+- Wrote [several](https://aadishv.github.io/mcl/) [blog posts](https://aadishv.github.io/mcl-2x/) helping dozens of fellow competitors across the US, Canada, Hong Kong and even Thailand and Romania  with advanced topics in VEX.

 **Miscellaneous**